Howard Dean 2004 presidential campaign: Economy and taxes

 Dean proposed a radically different tax plan than President Bush's which would repeal all of the Bush tax cuts and replace them with tax cuts on the middle class.
 Throughout his campaign, he stressed the need for lowering taxes on the middle class while raising them on the upper class.
 He also promised to renegotiate components of the North American Free Trade Agreement (NAFTA) and other free trade agreements with foreign powers, and to "put the U.S. on a path to a balanced budget".
 However, he never specifically stated any deficit reduction proposals other than repealing the Bush tax cuts.

 Foreign policy

 With the guidance of his chief foreign policy advisor, Danny Sebright, Dean made the war in Iraq a pillar of his campaign.
 He proposed to transfer sovereignty to "credible and legitimate" Iraqi leaders and "encourage the United Nations to take responsibility for this political transition."
 He also expressed strong support for the War in Afghanistan, saying "One priority should be strengthening our bonds with other countries, especially our historical allies in a world growing ever more interdependent."

-Dean would even open talks with North Korea, triple American financing to $30 billion over 10 years to combat unconventional weapons around the world and approve the use of force to halt genocide.
+Dean also supported opening talks with North Korea, tripling American financing to $30 billion over 10 years to combat unconventional weapons around the world, and approving the use of force to halt genocide.